smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 "I'm building a containment system," Daedalus corrected, but his voice lacked conviction.
 "The beast cannot be destroyed, cannot be reasoned with.
 It must be fed, or it will break free.
 The labyrinth serves two purposes—it contains the monster, and it ensures the tributes reach their destination... efficiently."

 "Efficiently."
-Sisyphus tasted the word like poison, his scarred hands unconsciously clenching as if gripping invisible stone.
+Sisyphus let the word sit in his mouth, his hands unconsciously clenching as if gripping invisible stone.
 "You mean it ensures they can't escape."

 "Precisely."
 Daedalus rolled up the smaller scroll with practiced efficiency, as if rolling up his own conscience.
 "King Minos desires a system where hope becomes the instrument of its own destruction.
 The tributes must believe escape is possible—not from kindness, but because despair without hope is merely suffering.
 With hope, it becomes education.
 Each death teaches the next group what not to try, and the labyrinth grows more perfect through their accumulated failures."

 Sisyphus studied the blueprints with new understanding.
 Here was a boulder that learned, that grew heavier with each push.
 But if the maze could learn from death, could it also learn from survival?
 Could someone patient enough, persistent enough, teach it mercy through repetition?
-The thought flickered and died—such speculation was premature.
+The thought made him smile slightly—the same smile he'd worn the day he'd chained Death itself.
+Such speculation was premature, but the possibility of teaching mercy to a machine of cruelty?
+That was a defiance worth eternal labor.
 First, he needed to understand what they were building.
 Then, perhaps, he could discover what else it might become.

 The lamp flame guttered in a draft from the window, casting dancing shadows across the walls.
 In that flickering light, Sisyphus saw Daedalus clearly for the first time—not as a fellow prisoner, but as an architect of sophisticated cruelty.
 This was a man who could design hope itself as a weapon.